nbeaver/why-linux-is-better/readme.rst

-determining if a bug is due to hardware or software problems, recovering data from a machine with filesystem corruption or bad disk sectors, and testing out different versions of an OS without committing a partition of a hard disk to a permanent installation.
+determining if a bug is due to hardware or software problems, recovering data from a machine with filesystem corruption or bad disk sectors, and testing out different versions of an OS without making a new hard drive partition.

-`Live versions`_ of Linux are full operating systems, able to mount and repartition disks, connect to the internet and run a web browser, and (for `persistent live USB flash drives`_) retain settings and data on the next boot-up.
+`Live versions`_ of Linux are full operating systems, able to mount and repartition disks, connect to the internet and run a web browser, and even retain settings and data on the next boot-up (for `persistent live USB flash drives`_).
 This makes live versions of Linux useful for recovering files from damaged hard drives, making bootable backups of an entire drive,